The 6 Best Credit Cards for Groceries in 2021

 Here, we’ll look at six cards that are great for grocery spending.
 With each card, we’ll calculate the approximate benefit you could get from the card if you spend $600 per month, or $7,200 per year, at qualifying grocery stores.
 Remember, though, that your mileage may vary.

 Our Top Pick For The Best Credit Card For Groceries

 Blue Cash Preferred® Card from American Express

 If you can qualify for this premier rewards card, it’s one of the best options around for grocery-related spending.
-It gives you 6% cash back on up to $6,000 per year in U.S. supermarket purchases.
-After that, you get 1% cash back on grocery purchases.
-You’ll also get 3% cash back at U.S. gas stations and some department stores, and 1% cash back on everything else.
+It gives you 6% cash back on up to $6,000 per year on purchases at U.S. supermarkets (after that, earn 1% cash back).
+You’ll also earn 6% back on select U.S. streaming services, 3% cash back at U.S. gas stations and on transit, and 1% cash back on everything else.

-The Blue Cash Preferred® Card from American Express does carry a $95 annual fee.
-But right now, you can easily outearn that fee just with the bonus.
-When you spend $1,000 in purchases in the first three months of card ownership, you’ll get a $200 statement credit–enough to cover more than your first two years’ worth of annual fees.
+The Blue Cash Preferred® Card from American Express does carry a $95 ($0 introductory annual fee in the first year) Annual Fee.
+But right now, you can easily out-earn that fee just with the bonus.
+When you spend $3,000 in purchases in the first six months of card ownership, you’ll get a $250 credit statement reward–enough to cover more than your first two years’ worth of annual fees.
+Terms apply.

 Blue Cash Everyday® Card from American Express